thingsboard/thingsboard.github.io/docs/user-guide/rule-engine.md

    MessageMetadata process(DeviceAttributes attributes, FromDeviceMessage message)
 ```

-Thingsboard provides following Rule processors out of the box:
+ThingsBoard provides the following Rule processors out of the box:

   - [Alarm Deduplication Processor](/docs/reference/processors/alarm-deduplication-processor) generates and persists unique alarms.
   Populates certain metadata tag to identify new alarms.
 See filter documentation for more details.